-We observed minor seepage in both borings but it appears to have been water in a "perched" condition in thin fine sand seams.
-We do not anticipate appreciable amounts of seepage during any excavation however, during the rainy winter months, it is prudent to anticipate seepage in excavations and groundwater control measures should be on-site or readily available, including trash pumps, sumps and discharge ditches.
+We did observe occasional mottling/rust-staining in the weathered till units indicating presence of water at some time in the past.
+During the rainy winter months, it is prudent to anticipate seepage in excavations and groundwater control measures should be on-site or readily available, including trash pumps, sumps and discharge ditches.
 Seepage may create instability in the walls of excavations - SEG should be notified if seepage is observed in excavations so that control measures may be discussed with the contractor and properly implemented.
 The site should be graded such that surface water is directed away from structures and slopes.
 Surface water must never be allowed to pond near the tops or toes of slopes.
 Based on the soil types observed in our test pits, it is our opinion that infiltration is not feasible at this site.
 Storm water discharge BMPs should be implemented to control runoff from the site.
 Sediment-laden surface water must be treated such that water discharged from the site meet all water quality requirements.
 Storm water should not be discharged over the slope to the north of the site.